nesi/hpc_training/_lessons/maui-and-mahuika/05-data-transfer.md

 ### copying files to the cluster ###

-Copy a file from the current directory on your local host to your home directory on the cluster with either:
+Here the source is your workstation, the destination is `mahuika`.

 <table>
 <tr>